Manoj-Paramsetti/StopWatch/README.md

 # Stopwatch
 This is written in python3 by Manoj paramsetti.
 ## Discription
-A Stopwatch without pause which can be used in competition or events.
-Which will prevents from cheating
+A Stopwatch without pause option which can be used in competition or events. it will prevents from cheating
 ## Features
 Which have many features:
 > A one only stop watch without pause\